 Bringing along a variety of nutritious and filling meals that combine protein and carbohydrates will help you conquer any trail or mountain.
-We hope our list of our favorite 25 ideas for hiking lunches has helped you prepare for your next hiking or backpacking trip!
+We hope our list of our favorite 25 hiking lunch ideas has helped you prepare for your next hiking or backpacking trip!

 For tips on pre-prepping your own camping meals or own backpacking meals, check out our guide to Make-Ahead Camping Meals.

-Did we miss any of your favorite hiking or backpacking lunch ideas?
-Feel free to tell us all about them in the comments and be sure to follow us for more meal planning tips for hikers, backpackers, and campers alike.
+Did we miss any of your favorite hiking or backpacking lunches?
+Feel free to tell us all about them in the comments and be sure to follow us for more meal-planning tips for hikers, backpackers, and campers alike.